zeroXten/consul-do/README.md

 Installation
 ============

 It's just a python script with no additional modules.
 Download it and stick it somewhere.

+*NOTE* A consul agent is required to be installed where you run this script.

 Usage
 =====